servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

 }
 ```

-It works as follows:
-- If this component is created from Blazor Server, the correct `SessionId` is expected to be passed there.
-It's safe, coz this `SessionId` never leaves the server.
-- And if this component is created in Blazor WASM, it doesn't expect any `SessionId`, so `Session.Default.Id` will be used in this case.
+You can see that when this component is initialized, it sets `SessionProvider.Session` to the value it gets as a parameter &ndash; unless we're running Blazor WASM.
+In this case it sets it to `Session.Default`.
+Any attempt to resolve `Session` (either via `ISessionResolver`, or via service provider) will return this value.

-You may notice that this component wraps its content into `CascadingAuthState`, which actually does the rest by setting `ISessionResolver.Session` to a `Session` with the specified `SessionId`.
-In addition, it makes Blazor authentication to work as expected as well by embedding its `ChildContent` into Blazor's `<CascadingAuthenticationState>`.
+You may notice that `App.razor` wraps its content into `CascadingAuthState`, which makes Blazor authentication to work as expected as well by embedding its `ChildContent` into Blazor's `<CascadingAuthenticationState>`.
 If you are interested in details, see its source:
 - https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor/Authentication/CascadingAuthState.razor

 All of this implies you also need a bit special logic in `_Host.cshtml` to spawn `App.razor` on the server side: